nadavkli/react-to-pdf-ts/README.md

   - `outputPath`: File path to save the generated PDF.
   - `puppeteerOptions` (optional): Custom options for Puppeteer.

-## Contributing

-Contributions to enhance `react-to-pdf-puppeteer-ts` are highly appreciated.
-Whether it's feature requests, bug fixes, documentation improvements, or any other sort of enhancement, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for full details.

-## Acknowledgments

-- A heartfelt thanks to the open-source community and all the contributors who invest their time to make this project better.
-- Special thanks to the teams behind Puppeteer and React for their outstanding work.